-6. Specify what criteria this proposal meets. ☐ The amendment is needed to address a critical life/safety need.
-The amendment clarifies the intent or application of the code.
-The amendment is needed to address a specific state policy or statute. ☐ The amendment is needed for consistency with state or federal regulations. ☐ The amendment is needed to address a unique character of the state. ☐ The amendment corrects errors and omissions.
-7. Is there an economic impact: Yes No
+6. Specify what criteria this proposal meets. ☐ The amendment is needed to addre

+☐ The amendment is needed to address a critical life/safety need. ☐ The amendment clarifies the intent or application of the code. ☑ The amendment is needed to address a specific state policy or statute. ☐ The amendment is needed for consistency with state or federal regulation ☐ The amendment is needed to address a unique character of the state. ☐ The amendment corrects errors and omissions.

+7. Is there an economic impact: \square Yes \square No